grafana/agent/docs/sources/flow/monitoring/debugging.md

 * The node's name.
 * The node's advertised address.
-* The current state of the node (Viewer/Participant/Terminating).
+* The node's current state (Viewer/Participant/Terminating).
-* Which of the nodes is the local one, serving the UI.
+* The local node that serves the UI.

 ## Debugging using the UI